WannaCry Ransomware Barrels Down on Computers - Now What?

 All users, whether companies or individuals, should install the appropriate patch for their respective Windows system as soon as possible.

 Even with the best precautions and policies in place, it is possible to fall victim to an attack.
 In the event that you are the victim of Ransomware, here is some advice to keep in mind:

 - Remain calm.
 Rash decisions could cause further data loss.
 For example, if you discover a ransomware infection and suddenly cut power to a server, versus powering it down properly, you could lose data in addition to the infected data.

 - Check your most-recent set of backups.
 If they are in-tact and up-to-date, the data recovery becomes easier to restore to a different system.

 - Never pay the ransom because attackers may not unlock your data.
 We mentioned this earlier on.
 There are many cases of ransomware victims paying the ransom demanded and not receiving their data in return.
 Rather than running this risk, companies should work with data recovery experts who may be able to regain access to the data by reverse engineering the malware.

 - Contact a specialist for advice and to explore recovery options.
 We can examine your scenario to see if we have a solution already in place or if we are able to develop one in time.

-To date, engineers at Kroll Ontrack have been able to identify over 225 variations of Ransomware that infect user devices and are continuing to produce more variations every day, plus others that may not have been reported already.
-The team of engineers at Kroll Ontrack work around the clock to identify and find a solution for each type of Ransomware.
+To date, engineers at Ontrack have been able to identify over 225 variations of Ransomware that infect user devices and are continuing to produce more variations every day, plus others that may not have been reported already.
+The team of ransomware engineers at Ontrack work around the clock to identify and find a solution for each type of Ransomware.
 There is hope for Ransomware victims.